 - We chose this recipe so you could really make it your own!
 Add your own seasoning preferences – garlic, green onion, sriracha, Bojangles’ fry seasoning – get creative!

-Stop by Our Calabash Seafood Restaurant in Raleigh Today!
+Enjoy Our Hush Puppies at NC Seafood Restaurant in Raleigh Today!

 If reading about hush puppies makes you hungry, but you don’t want to cook, come down to N.C.
 Seafood!
 We’ve got heaping platters of shrimp, scallops, catfish and more on our menu, and we’re proud to be voted the best Calabash Seafood in Raleigh.
 Call in a takeout order today at 919-833-4661 or sit down for dinner, and we won’t forget the hush puppies!